-This course presents studies of selected topics in health and physical education not covered in regular catalog offerings that may be taken for graduation credit.
+This course presents studies of selected topics in health and physical education not covered in regular catalog offerings and may be taken for graduation credit.
 Topics will vary from year to year, and students may repeat the course with different topics twice, or more with instructor approval.

-Credit Hours: 3 Prerequisite: PE 206 or instructor approval Availability: On demand
+Credit Hours: 3 Prerequisite: PE 206 or instructor approval